corda/corda-solutions/docs/source/design-patterns/patterns/asset-lock-pattern.rst

 Summary
 -------

-An asset lock is a mechanism, used during a two party agreement, that prevents one party spending or distributing the asset involved in the agreement elsewhere.
+An asset lock is a mechanism, used during a two-party agreement, that prevents one party spending or distributing the asset involved in the agreement elsewhere.
 The lock enables a named asset to be locked out of use until another event has happened.
-The mechanism further allows the asset to be unlocked once an certain event has occured
+The mechanism further allows the asset to be unlocked once a certain event has occurred

 -------
 Context